sara5521/Penetration-Testing-Tools/service-enumeration/smb/nmap.md

 - 🧑‍💼 The Administrator account is also logged in — likely you.
 - 🖥️ That session came from IP 10.10.45.4.
 - 🔄 It is currently active, not idle.

-#### 📌 Purpose:
-This script tries to list current SMB sessions — in other words, it shows:
-- Who is currently connected to the SMB server
-- What users or machines are active
-- How many open sessions exist
-#### 🧠 Why is this useful?
-- Shows real-time activity on the target.
-- Helps identify:
-  - Logged-in users
-  - IPs of other attackers or admins
-  - If the system is actively being used

 ---